pjhellstrom/Noted2.0/README.md

 ### All your notes and code-snippets in one place

 Noted 2.0 offers a simple to use tool for organizing your notes and code.
+Code snippets are prettified using the Google Prettify library https://github.com/google/code-prettify

 ### Stack